Lem0n3de8/AmazonPricesComparator/README.md

 About the project :

-> The goal of the project is to create a small Python application that allows tracking the price evolution for Amazon products.
+> The goal of the project is to create a small local Python application that allows tracking the price evolution for Amazon products.
 > As of now, there are still some uncertainties about how exactly will the frontend part be handled.

 Beginner-friendly Project :

 > The goal of the project is also to give people a project to work on.
 You don't need to know everything about Python to start working on this project.
 > If you want to work on a project, your help is more than welcome!

 ---

 ## Table of Contents

 - [About the project](#amazon-prices-comparator)